numbbbbb/read-vue-source-code/04-dynamic-data-observer-dep-and-watcher.md

 ## Observer

-In the previous article, we have seen `defineReactive` which is used to make a value `reactive`.
+In the previous article, we have seen `defineReactive` which is used to make a property `reactive`.
 Let's see its usage in `defineReactive()`.

 ![](http://i.imgur.com/1qHoCtG.jpg)